goschtl/zope/zope2book/trunk/source/SearchingZCatalog.rst

 words appear earlier in the the stream, but this gives you an idea of what is stored.)

-This is a neccessary and positive step to make the index use less storage and less memory, and increases search results, as your site user doesn't have to worry about getting incidental words ("the", "a", etc.) correct,
+This is a necessary and positive step to make the index use less storage and less memory, and increases search results, as your site user doesn't have to worry about getting incidental words ("the", "a", etc.) correct,